Embedded Systems: A Growing Market

 Electrical Design for Mechanical Applications

 Currently, your communication with mechanical engineers may consist of angry back and forth in response to engineering change order (ECO) emails.
-While struggle is part of life, it’s time to bicker a bit less.
+While the struggle is part of life, it’s time to bicker a bit less.
 Let embedded systems be your peace child.
 Mechanical engineers know a little more about things like dynamics, thermodynamics, and fluid dynamics.
 Apparently everything mechanical engineers study is dynamic if only their personalities were as well.
 Luckily they don’t need an exciting persona to give you information on the forces, temperature differentials, and liquid intrusions that your board will experience.
 You can be sure that your embedded system board will have these problems.
 The IoT is cramming boards into tiny devices that will be carried, dropped, and exposed to a range of temperatures.
 A car is an even more adverse environment what with potholes, engine heat, and the elements to worry about.
 Collaborating more with MEs at the beginning of your design process will mean less ECOs later, and a board that is better suited for its mechanical environments.

 I know I’ve been telling you to learn all a lot of new things lately, but you’ll have to add 3D modeling to that list.
 It’s not enough just to know what kind of mechanical factors your board will be exposed to.
 Even if you design the perfect board for all external factors you still have to ask, “Will it fit in the enclosure?”
 How many times have you finished a design, only to curse the ME who designed its tiny, oddly shaped, enclosure?
 With things like IoT forks and cars jam packed with electronics, space is a concern.
 It’s time to take matters into your own hands and see if your board will actually fit before you make an expensive prototype.
-New cutting-edge PCB design software can help you by automatically creating a 3D model for you.
-This allows you to import some ME’s CAD file for the enclosure and check if your PCB fits, right there on your screen.
+New cutting-edge mechanical PCB design software can help you by automatically creating a 3D model for you.
+This allows you to import some ME’s CAD file for the enclosure and check if your Printed Circuit Board fits, right there on your screen.

 The current 3D renderings are great, but they’re only the first step.
 Increasingly complex enclosures will require more advanced 3D capabilities.
-It won’t be enough to just put a flat PCB in a box and see that nothing sticks out.
+It won’t be enough to just put a flat Printed Circuit Board in a box and see that nothing sticks out.
 This is why I suggest getting your hands on a beginner level 3D CAD program and practice how to use it.
 Rigid flex PCBs may need to be folded into their enclosure.
 Forget origami, it’s time to move into the computer age.
 If you know how to use a 3D modeling program, you can animate your 3D PCB and actually show manufacturers how to install your boards.
-3D modeling knowledge will also help you if you want to try different layouts for surface mounted technologies (SMTs).
+3D modeling knowledge will also help you if you want to try different PCB layouts for surface mounted technologies (SMTs).
 Want to see how your board will fit with heat sinks in different places?
 You could model them yourself and see which configuration will work best.
 These kinds of things will require more than an automatically generated model.
 If you don’t learn how to interact with 3D models, you’ll have to hire an ME to do it for you.
 It’s time to bite the bullet and learn a skill you will certainly need in the coming years.

 Unfortunately, the only model we’ll interact with is the device in her hand.